SPEAKING & WORKSHOPS

 HOW I ENGAGED THE AUDIENCE

 Okay.
-I maaaay have sung a Coca Cola commercial from the 80s.
+I maaaay have sung part of a Coca Cola commercial from the 80s.
 There’s no recording of it, so it’s their word against mine. 😀

-I wanted to start off by making a point about their own brand / marketing strategy:
+I wanted to make a point about their own brand / marketing strategy:

 I didn’t write down or ask for direct feedback, but afterward, a few of the developers told me I should write a book on my strategy engine… who knows… maybe I will!